 D-3.1 Weigh accurately 2.5 g of the material and dissolve it in 25 ml of dilute nitric acid.
-Add 6 to 8 ml of concentrated sulphuric acid when the effervescence, if any, has ceased.
+Add 6 ml to 8 ml of concentrated sulphuric acid when the effervescence, if any, has ceased.
 Carefully boil the solution until it fumes, to remove organic matter.
 Cool, add 10 ml of water and refume, taking care to avoid ‘spitting’.
 Cool, and then dissolve the salts by warming with 25 ml of water.
-Add to the solution 30 ml of concentrated hydrochloric acid and 4 to 6 g of sodium hypophosphite.
-Warm the solution on a hot-plate until the precipitation is complete and then boil gently for 5 minutes to coagulate the precipitate
+Add to the solution 30 ml of concentrated hydrochloric acid and 4 g to 6 g of sodium hypophosphite.
+Warm the solution on a hot-plate until the precipitation is complete and then boil gently for 5 min to coagulate the precipitate

 D-3.2 Filter through a No. 4 sintered glass funnel.
 Wash the beaker twice with 15 ml portions of hot freshly-boiled water, pouring washings through the funnel.
 Then wash the funnel four times, using 15 ml of hot water each time.
 Discard the nearly colourless filtrate and thoroughly rinse out the filter flask.
 Put the filter funnel in position and add 20 ml of iodine solution to the precipitate.
-Draw the solution very slowly through the filter until all the arsenic is dissolved.
-(It is easy to determine when the arsenic has been dissolved, since it is always in the form of a dark-brown or black finely-divided powder which shows up well even in traces on the filter.)
+Draw the solution very slowly through the filter until all the arsenic is dissolved, (it is easy to determine when the arsenic has been dissolved, since it is always in the form of a dark-brown or black finely-divided powder which shows up well even in traces on the filter).
 Again add 20 ml of iodine solution and slowly draw through the filter.
-Wash the filter with 20 to 30 ml of water until all the traces of iodine have been washed out.
+Wash the filter with 20 ml to 30 ml of water until all the traces of iodine have been washed out.
 Transfer this solution to a 100 ml volumetric flask and make up to the mark with distilled water.

 D-3.3 Transfer 5 ml of the above solution (or less, arsenic content is high) to a test tube with a mark at 9 ml.
 Pipette out 1 ml of sodium bicarbonate solution and 2 ml of sulphuric molybdate reagent into the test tube.
 When the effervescence has ceased, add one to two drops of sodium metabisulphite solution to decolourize the iodine.
 Make up the volume to the 9 ml mark with water.
 Mix the solution well and then add 1 ml of stannous chloride solution.
 Shake the test tube thoroughly.

-D-3.4 After 5 minutes, measure the intensity of the blue colour developed on the spectrophotometer, preferably at 840 nm using a 1 cm cell and distilled water as blank.
+D-3.4 After 5 min, measure the intensity of the blue colour developed on the spectrophotometer, preferably at 840 nm using a 1 cm cell and distilled water as blank.
 If 840 nm cannot be attained by the spectrophotometer, a lower wavelength of 750 nm may be used.

 D-4 CALCULATION

-Calculate the amount of arsenic present in the material by plotting the intensity of the colour so obtained on a standard curve previously drawn by using pure arsenic-free copper and arsenic trioxide of analytical reagent grade as standards in concentrations from 0 to 60 µg.
+Calculate the amount of arsenic present in the material by plotting the intensity of the colour so obtained on a standard curve previously drawn by using pure arsenic-free copper and arsenic trioxide of analytical reagent grade as standards in concentrations from 0 µg to 60 µg.